 1965 Barracuda sales jumped to 64,596.

 A mild restyle for 1966 included a new front end and new tail-lamps.
 With the exception of the grille, the front sheet metal was shared with the 1966 Valiant.

 Inside, the Barracuda sported a new instrument panel.
 Engine choices remained the same as the 1965 model year.

 Unfortunately, due to competition from the Mustang and others, Barracuda sales dropped to 38,029.
 A restyle would be seen for 1967, as well as a complete makeover for 1970.

 Hemi Under Glass

 With a 426 Hemi engine tucked under the large rear window, the "Hemi Under Glass" Barracuda performed at U.S. drag strips from 1965 through 1975.
 The rearward weight transfer of the engine allowed easy wheelies, much to the delight of the crowds.

 For the 1966 racing season, the original '65 model was updated with new sheet metal and trim pieces.
-Eight other "Hemi Under Glass" Barracudas were built through the model years 1967 through 1975.
+In all, nine "Hemi Under Glass" Barracudas were built through the model years 1967 through 1975.